TekkenOverlay/TekkenOverlay/README.md

 #### Reason #1

-This might mean you haven’t extracted .zip archive and running your .exe file from inside the .zip archive.
-Extract your .zip archive as instructed in the [Install section](https://github.com/TekkenOverlay/TekkenOverlay#install) and then run the tekken-overlay-run.exe file.
+This might mean you haven’t extracted .zip archive and running your *tekken-overlay-run.exe* file from inside the .zip archive.
+Extract your .zip archive as instructed in the [Install section](https://github.com/TekkenOverlay/TekkenOverlay#install) and then run the *tekken-overlay-run.exe* file.

 #### Reason #2

-Another reason you can get this error is because of VC++ Redistributables installed.
+Another reason you can get this error is because of VC++ Redistributables installed on your machine.
 Install VC++ Redistributables 2015-2019 from [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 This should fix the `Injecting DLL...
 FAIL!` error.

 ### Rendering scale issue